 About

-KarasMichele_Bio photoMichele Karas is a poet, writer, and editor from East County, San Diego.
-Her poems have appeared in Mid-American Review, Northern Virginia Review, Alaska Quarterly Review, Thrush, The Citron Review, and elsewhere.
-She is a poetry contributor to the Community of Writers and has received support from the New York Public Library, Southampton Writers Conference, and Slice Literary Writers’ Conference, where she was twice awarded the Bridging the Gap Nonfiction Prize.
+KarasMichele_Bio photoMichele Karas is a poet and writer from San Diego, California.
+Her poems and prose have appeared or are forthcoming in Tab: The Journal of Poetry and Poetics, Mid-American Review, Northern Virginia Review, Alaska Quarterly Review, Narrative, Thrush, and elsewhere.
+A Community of Writers poetry contributor, she has received support from the New York Public Library, Southampton Writers Conference, and Slice Literary Writers’ Conference, where she was twice awarded the Bridging the Gap Nonfiction Prize.

-Michele holds an MFA in creative writing from CUNY: The City College of New York and a degree in journalism & advertising from San Diego State University.
-A former actor and 15-year veteran of the book publishing world, she has written 360 marketing campaigns for such bestselling authors as Min Jin Lee, Donna Tartt, David Foster Wallace, David Sedaris, and Malcolm Gladwell.
-Michele currently serves as poetry editor for the online literary journal The Night Heron Barks and works as a messaging and content strategist for a global television network.
+Additionally, Michele holds degrees from San Diego State University and the City University of New York, where she was a recipient of the Jerome Lowell Dejur Award in Poetry.
+A former actor and longtime veteran of the book publishing world, she has written 360 marketing campaigns for such bestselling authors as Min Jin Lee, Donna Tartt, David Foster Wallace, David Sedaris, and Malcolm Gladwell.
+As an editor, Michele has curated poems for Promethean and The Night Heron Barks.
+She lives in New York’s beautiful Hudson Valley, where she writes messaging for a global television network.

 Awards & Honors